 The Group monitors capital on the basis of the gearing ratio, calculated as net borrowings (cash less total borrowings) divided by shareholders equity (excluding goodwill).
-The Group has managed to increase shareholders funds from £10.4m to £15.3m.
-In 2015, we managed to reduce the Gearing ratio from 87% to 25%.
+The Group has shareholders' funds of £15.3m unchanged from last year.
+In 2016, we increased the Gearing ratio from 25% to 41%.